USEPA/fedelemflowlist/format specs/FlowablePrimaryContexts.md

-## Flowables Input File format
+## Flowable Primary Context Input File format

-Flowable input files are the form of CSV data with the following fields.
+Flowable primary context input files are the form of CSV data with the following fields.

  Field | Type | Required |  Note |
 ----------- |  ---- | ---------| -----  |